jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

-# WASI-Crypto

 # Algorithms

 An algorithm and its public parameters are represented by a unique string.

-A WASI-crypto implementation MUST implement the following algorithms, and MUST represent them with the following string identifiers:
+A `wasi-crypto` implementation MUST implement the following algorithms, and MUST represent them with the following string identifiers:

 | Identifier              | Algorithm                                                                           |
 | ----------------------- | ----------------------------------------------------------------------------------- |